Axis P1485-LE

 - Validate stream reliability before increasing complexity

-- Confirm that higher-quality settings do not degrade the rest of the system
+- Confirm higher-quality settings do not negatively impact system stability

 Frame Rate